 Monitoring using Kubernetes DaemonSets

-Kubernetes DaemonSets monitors individual pods and ensures that each one runs on every node in the cluster.
-They report the ability of a node to run the pods allocated to it.
+Kubernetes DaemonSets monitor individual pods and ensure that each one runs on every node in the cluster.
+They report a node’s ability to run the pods allocated to it.

 As a workload tool, object, or specialized pod, a DaemonSet acts as a monitoring agent that collects critical resource metrics from the containers and the node host, sending them to the API server.